Syringomyelia / Tethered Cord

-Tethered spinal cord is a condition where scar tissue forms and tethers, or holds, the spinal cord to the dura, the soft tissue membrane that surrounds it.
-This scar tissue prevents the normal flow of spinal fluid around the spinal cord and impedes the normal motion of the spinal cord within the membrane.
-Tethering causes cyst formation.
-Tethered cord can occur without evidence of syringomyelia, but post-traumatic cystic formation does not occur without some degree of cord tethering.
+Tethered spinal cord is a condition where scar tissue forms and holds the spinal cord itself to the dura, the soft tissue membrane that surrounds it.
+This scarring prevents the normal flow of spinal fluid around the spinal cord and impedes the normal motion of the spinal cord within the membrane.
+Tethering causes cyst formation; it can occur without evidence of syringomyelia, but post-traumatic cystic formation does not occur without some degree of cord tethering.

-Surgery results in stabilization or modest improvement in symptoms for most people.
-Delay in treatment may result in irreversible spinal cord injury.
-Recurrence of syringomyelia after surgery may make additional operations necessary; these operations may not be completely successful over the long-term.
+Surgery results in stabilization or modest improvement in symptoms for most people although delay in treatment may result in irreversible spinal cord injury.
+Recurrence of syringomyelia after surgery may make additional operations necessary; these operations may not be completely successful over the long term.
 Up to one half of those treated for syringomyelia have symptoms return within five years.

 American Syringomylia Association Project (ASAP)Nonprofit and nationwide clearinghouse for information on Chiari/syringomyelia.

 Conquer ChiariConquer Chiari is our informal name, our goal, and our website.
 Chiari and syringomyelia are complicated diseases, which require complex solutions.
 No single action will beat them, but the combined efforts of many people on many fronts will.
 For far too long these diseases have destroyed people's lives, its time to fight back.